-Poor adrenal gland health can cause the adrenal glands to produce too much or too little cortisol which can contribute to adrenal fatigue and anxiety.
+Poor adrenal gland health can lead to adrenal fatigue during periods of prolonged stress.
+When the adrenals become fatigued they may produce too much or too little cortisol which can lead to further stress, anxiety, tiredness, weakness, irritability and brain fog.

 In a 2012 study with 64 people with a history of chronic stress, researchers found that ashwagandha supplementation was able to substantially reduce cortisol levels and stress.3 Researchers in another study also found a reduction in cortisol levels in 130 chronically stressed people.4